jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CR 3 Income of non-resident general insurer
 What this section applies to
-(1) This section applies to a premium that is treated as derived from New Zealand under section YD 8 (Apportionment of premiums derived by non-resident general insurers) if—
+(1) This section applies to a premium that is treated as having a source in New Zealand under section YD 8 (Apportionment of premiums derived by non-resident general insurers) if—
   (a) an insured person pays the premium to an insurer for insurance of any of the kinds described in subsection (3); and (b) the premium meets all 3 conditions in subsection (4); and (c) the premium is not excluded from the application of this section by section YD 8(6).